coolanant/info/README.md

 1. If already logged in, send to dashboard
 2. If not logged in send to register
-3. Login via Google and Facebook Done (Facebook Oauth may give some problem, This can easily be solved using integrating with a backend/server)
+3. Login via Google and Facebook Done
+   (Try the Google one first as it is working flawlessly, Facebook Oauth may give some problem, I tried whitelisting.)
 4. Register via fields (using reqres.in) done
 5. Login via reqres.in done
 6. On dashboard you can logout